 There are also other big questions to be addressed.
 The changes in energy the Earth receives from the sun as a result of orbital variations is small.
 Yet the climate response is profound.
 During the depths of the ice ages, kilometre-thick ice sheets advanced over the northern American and Eurasian continents.
-Sea levels fell by over 100 m due to the huge volume of water transferred to these ice sheets, and global temperatures fell by 5 to 10 degrees.
+Sea levels fell by over 100 m due to the huge volume of water transferred to these ice sheets, and global temperatures fell by around 5 degrees.
 The million year ice core will provide crucial data to better understand how and why the climate system responds so strongly to these relatively small changes in energy input.

 By greatly extending the detailed record of Earth’s climate history, the million year ice core will also place current changes in climate and greenhouse gas concentrations into a deeper context.